Rob Gardner (baseball)

-Richard Frank Gardner (born December 19, 1944) is a former Major League Baseball pitcher.
-He holds the distinction of having been traded twice by the New York Yankees to the Oakland Athletics for one of the Alou brothers.
+Richard Frank Gardner (December 19, 1944 – October 21, 2023) was an American professional baseball pitcher.
+He played in Major League Baseball for the New York Mets, Chicago Cubs, Cleveland Indians, New York Yankees, Oakland Athletics, and Milwaukee Brewers from 1965 to 1973.

 Early years

 Gardner originally signed with the Minnesota Twins in 1963 upon graduation from Binghamton High School in Binghamton, New York.
 He went 17–11 with a 2.46 earned run average his only season in their farm system.
 Following the season, he was drafted by the New York Mets in the 1963 first-year draft.

 New York Mets

-He went 20–10 with a 3.51 ERA over two seasons in the Mets' farm system to earn a call up to the majors in September 1965.
+Gardner went 20–10 with a 3.51 ERA over two seasons in the Mets' farm system to earn a call up to the majors in September 1965.
 He lasted just three innings in his first major league start, giving up seven runs (five earned) in an 8–5 loss to the Houston Astros.
 However, his most memorable start of the season was his final, in which he pitched fifteen innings of shutout ball against the Philadelphia Phillies in a game that was eventually declared a 0–0 tie after eighteen innings.

 After getting off to a 2–0 start in 1966, Gardner lost his next six decisions, and was moved into the bullpen.
 He earned his first major league save July 26 against the Astros, and finished the season at 4–8 with a 5.12 ERA.
 He started the 1967 season in the minors, and was shipped to the Chicago Cubs on June 12 with a minor league player to be named later for Bob Hendley.